Skip to Content

 Dogs love to leave their smell around

 Dogs have the instinct to leave their smell around to claim dominance or mark their territory.
-Though this would not make much sense considering that dirt has a bad smell, dogs can’t make that judgment.
-The pungent smell of dirt pushes them to want to claim their dominance with their odor, even when strong smells would overpower it.
+Though this would not make much sense considering that dirt smells bad, dogs can’t make that judgment.

 It gives them a sensational feeling